hanzhuzi/XREasyRefreshControl/README.md

 ### From CocoaPods

-Add 'pod 'XREasyRefreshControl'' to your Podfile.
+Add ' pod 'XREasyRefreshControl' ' to your Podfile.

 ## Usage